 Maria is a second generation Californian, thanks to her German grandfather who bootstrapped a manufacturing company in the Bay Area.
 She loves building awareness for the Evergreen movement through growing the Tugboat membership.
 Maria spent ten years working with The Advisory Board Company doing marketing, business development, and sales management before making the shift to public education.
 She recently served her community for eight years as a Governing Board Member for the Menlo Park City School District.

 Annie joins The Tugboat Group after four years of full time ski racing.
 Born and raised in the Mountain West, Annie returned to Idaho in 2016 to compete, and stayed for the community she found there.
-She graduated from Middlebury College with a degree in Philosophy before completing the summer Bridge program at Dartmouth's Tuck School of Business with a focus in marketing and communications.
-Before Tugboat, in addition to racing, she worked as a writer and marketing consultant for several national publications.
-You can find her on the trail or river no matter the season.
+She graduated from Middlebury College with a degree in Philosophy before completing the summer Bridge program at Dartmouth's Tuck School of Business.

 Diana Price joined The Tugboat Group as content manager with over 20 years' experience creating and editing consumer health and wellness, education, and lifestyle content across print and digital media.
 Diana is inspired by the stories of Evergreen companies and leaders that she is able to share through Evergreen Journal and additional content platforms.
 A native of Sun Valley, Idaho, Diana earned a degree in English from University of Montana.